Yesterday a marketing campaign almost broke my mouse.

 The best way to determine their impact on your conversion rate is by testing to see how people behave on your page specifically.
 And remember: The way visitors use your page today may not be the way they use it tomorrow.
 So never stop testing.

-To begin easily testing and optimizing post-click landing page user experience, start with the web’s most designer-friendly builder.
+To begin easily testing and optimizing post-click landing page user experience, Sign up for an Instapage Enterprise demo today.